Where To Eat In Fitzrovia guide image

 OpenTable logo

-Having dinner in Berners Tavern feels like eating inside the Sistine Chapel, or at least a really, really rich guy’s house.
-The posh brasserie food’s good, but you’re really paying for the atmosphere—it’s a rite of passage here to pretend that the ridiculously ornate decor and high ceilings are no big deal.
+Having dinner at Berners Tavern feels like eating inside the Sistine Chapel, or at least a really, really rich guy’s house.
+The posh brasserie food’s good, but you’re really paying for the atmosphere—it’s a rite of passage to pretend that the ridiculously ornate decor and high ceilings are no big deal.
 It’s excellent for celebrations with a group, or when you’re going all-out to impress someone.
 If you don’t want to commit to a full meal, the bar’s excellent for an epic drink before you hit a show.

 Chase Sapphire Card Ad